Welcome to Masayoshi Tanaka Website

 Since then, he had carried out the research and development of microwave and millimeter-wave GaAs-FET circuits, Si-bipolar and GaAs-FET MIC, MIC and MMIC reliability in space, satellite on-board equipment such as a high power amplifier, a large scale GaAs-FET MMIC switch matrix, and a Multi-Port-Amplifier (MPA), satellite payload evaluation systems and satellite system analysis.

-He had also been engaged in the design and development of payload systems of Japanese commercial and experimental communications satellites, such as CS-2, CS-3, ETS-4, ETS-6, and N-STAR for fixed and mobile communications services.
+He had also been involved in the design and development of payload systems for fixed and mobile communications services for Japanese commercial and experimental communications satellites, including CS-2, CS-3, ETS-4, ETS-6, and N-STAR satellites.

-From 1986 to 1994, he was the chief of the research and development of satellite onboard equipment.
+From 1986 to 1994, he was the chief of the research and development for satellite onboard equipment.

-From 1995 to 1998, he was an executive manager of the Research Planning Department and also a project leader of three-dimensional MMIC development at NTT Wireless Systems Laboratories.
+From 1995 to 1998, he was Director of the Research Planning Department and Chief of the three-dimensional (3D) MMIC Development Project at NTT Wireless Systems Laboratories.

 From 2001 to 2017, he was a professor at the Department of Electrical and Electronic Engineering, College of Industrial Technology, Nihon University.

-From April 2017 to March 2020, he was a specially-appointed professor at Nihon University.
+From April 2017 to March 2020, he was an adjunct professor at the Department of Electrical and Electronic Engineering, College of Engineering Technology, Nihon University.

 Degree: Dr. of Engineering: